Skip to Main Content

 Overall Efficiency

 Older heating systems, whether they use forced hot air or hot water, are notoriously inefficient and degrade over time.
-New furnaces and condensing boilers have efficiency ratings as high as 96 percent, while the efficiency of an old system can be as low as 50 percent.
+New furnaces and condensing boilers have efficiency ratings as high as 98 percent, while the efficiency of an old system can be as low as 50 percent.
 High-efficiency units cost less to operate – an important consideration in places that experience long, snowy winters.

 Operating Cost

 The cost of installing a new heating system is just one consideration.
-While boilers typically cost more to purchase and install initially, they require little maintenance in the long run.
-Furnaces are less expensive to install, but because they don’t run as clean, annual inspection and maintenance is essential to ensure the system is operating at peak efficiency.
+While boilers typically cost more to purchase and install initially, they require less maintenance in the long run.
+Furnaces are less expensive to install, but because they don’t run as clean, regular inspection and maintenance is essential to ensure the system is operating at peak efficiency.
 Be sure to visit NHSaves.com or MassSave.com to learn about rebates available to help offset the cost of purchase and installation.

 Key Takeaways: